adriacb/LLMs-Exploration/tutorials/01-intro-to-llms.md

 # Introduction to Large Language Models (LLMs)

-## Overview
-This readme document provides an introduction to Large Language Models (LLMs), the driving force behind recent advancements in artificial intelligence.
-It covers fundamental concepts, LLM architecture, and highlights popular LLMs currently available.

 ## Table of Contents
 1. [What Are Large Language Models?](#what-are-large-language-models)
 2. [Language Modeling (LM)](#language-modeling)